cossacklabs/product-docs/acra/configuring-maintaining/general-configuration/acra-tokens/_index.md

 Since Acra tracks token access time, you can, for example, use `acra-tokens` to remove tokens that were accessed more than N days ago.
-In some cases, "accessed long time ago" does not mean it is useless now, you can first `disable` old tokens and then run some tests of you application to ensure it works properly.
+In some cases, "accessed long time ago" does not mean it is useless now, you can first `disable` old tokens and then run some tests of your application to ensure it works properly.
 If turns out some disabled token is actually needed, you can `enable` it back.
 And then, if everything is OK, `remove` remaining disabled tokens.